-Anchor text is the text over which a hyperlink is placed, and it is very important for search engine optimisation and web accessibility.
+Anchor text is the text over which a hyperlink is placed.
+It is very important for search engine optimisation and web accessibility.

 You should never write "click here" as your anchor text.
 Users’ eyes are drawn towards links, and “click here” gives the user no idea what to expect when they interact with the link.

 Descriptive: ensure that anchor text describes its destination.
 Ask yourself, “what will the user get when they click on this link?”.
 Your anchor text should answer this question.
 For example:

 Unique: if the same anchor text appears twice on a page, users will assume they will be taken to the same place.
 Make sure every unique link has unique anchor text.

 Start with keywords: place the most important and descriptive words at the start of your anchor text.
 This allows the user to quickly decide if it is relevant to them.
 For example:

 “Find out more about the conference next week.”

 Keep it short: try to limit anchor text to a maximum of four words - the longer the anchor text, the higher the chance the user will scan over and ignore it.

 Do not display the URL as the anchor text.
 For example:

 “To find out more about the conference next week, see http://www.st-andrews.ac.uk/events.”